 The solitary, swift-moving eastern brown snakes are found in Australia, Indonesia, and Papua New Guinea.

-They have a slim form, may reach lengths of up to 2 meters, and lack a neck transition.
+They have a slim form, may reach lengths of up to 6,5 feet, and lack a neck transition.

 The eastern brown snake, as its name implies, comes in a variety of hues, from light brown to black, and its underbelly is creamy yellow.